VMBlakelock/Github_Profile/README.md

 - I’m currently working as a Project Manager alongside working through the Code Institute Full Stack Web Development course.
 - On completion of the course I hope to gain work in software development.
 - Currently loving all aspects of the course - not sure which route I will head down yet.
-- My personal projects for code institute modules are live on Github, feel free to take a look - however after the course intend to grow my portfolio.
+- My personal projects for code institute modules are live on Github, - link below  - feel free to take a look
+- I do however, intend to grow my portfolio by adding more personal projects after completing the course.

+#### **Small Note: Some of the links are not all active yet! - hang fire - im busy studying for a fantastic future!**

+---

+### During the course we completed 4 Personal Milestone Projects:

+[**Studiofettle Body & Mind Studio**](https://vmblakelock.github.io/studiofettle-mind-body-studio/) - **User Centric Frontend Development Milestone Project**
+- HTML/CSS/Bootstrap

+[**Destination Date Night**](https://vmblakelock.github.io/destination-date-night/) - **Interactive Frontent Development Milestone Project**
+- HTML/CSS/Bootstrap/JavaScript

+[**xxxxxxxxxxxx**]

+[**xxxxxxxxxxxxx**]

 ---